AlexanderKindel/solver/README.md

 1/2+2^(1/2)+2\*2^(1/2)+2/3=7/6+3\*2^(1/2)

 2.)
-Any product consists of one rational number and one surd.
+Any product consists of one rational number and one surd:

 2\*3^(1/2)\*2^(1/3)\*3=6\*108^(1/6)

 3.)
-The denominator of any division is a positive integer.
+The denominator of any division is a positive integer:

 1/(1+2^(1/2))=-1/2+2^(1/2)/2

 4.)
-No numerator of a division has an integer factor that is divisible by the denominator.
+No numerator of a division has an integer factor that is divisible by the denominator:

 6\*2^(1/2)/4=3\*2^(1/2)/2

 5.)
-No numerator of a division is a sum.
+No numerator of a division is a sum:

 (1+2^(1/2))/2=1/2+2^(1/2)/2

 6.)
-Any exponent is a fraction with numerator 1.
+Any exponent is a fraction with numerator 1:

 2^(-4/3)=4^(1/3)/4

 7.)
-There are no divisions within radicands.
+There are no divisions within radicands:

 (1/2)^(1/2)=2^(1/2)/2

 8.)
-Any radicand is either an integer or a sum.
+Any radicand is either an integer or a sum:

 (2\*2^(1/2))^(1/3)=8^(1/6)

 9.)
-No radicand of a degree n surd has an integer factor that is an nth power.
+No radicand of a degree n surd has an integer factor that is an nth power:

 (8+12\*2^(1/2))^(1/2)=2(2+3\*2^(1/2))^(1/2)

 10.)
-No odd-degree surd has a negative integer radicand.
+No odd-degree surd has a negative integer radicand:

 (-9)^(1/3)=-9^(1/3)